OpenVMM Logging

 Configuring OpenVMM logging messages to emit

-To configure logging, use the OPENVMM_LOG
+To configure logging, set the OPENVMM_LOG environment variable.
+The default

 This is backed by the